 In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09").
 ASU 2016-09 simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The standard is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2016.
 Early adoption is permitted.
-We are currently evaluating the timing of our adoption and the impact that the updated standard will have on our financial statements.
+This ASU is implemented.